oncody/civ-board-game-2010/README.md

   * Culture Event cards

 ### City Management Phase
-* Turn phase 3
-* One at a time

 At any point during their City Management Phase, a player may choose to spend some or all of their culture tokens to advance their culture level marker up the culture track on the market Board.
+A player can advance any number of times on the culture track in a turn.
+If they land on a normal square, they draw a card, respecting hand limits.
+If they land on a star, then they draw a great person and if they are playing with great person cards, then they draw a great person card and a matching great person tile.

 You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.